DataDog/serverless-sample-app/src/java/README.md

 # Java Implementation

 This README contains relevant instructions for deploying the sample application with each of the available IaC tools.
-As well as details on any Node specific implementation details when instrumenting with Datadog.
+As well as details on any Java specific implementation details when instrumenting with Datadog.

 ## Testing